jack-evans/multi-gitter/README.md

 # The level of logging that should be made.
 Available values: trace, debug, info, error.
 log-level: info

+# What labels to assign on the Pull Request
+labels:
+  - example

 # If this value is set, reviewers will be randomized.
 max-reviewers: 0